RCGAI/SimplyRetrieve/README.md

 - Examining the effectiveness of retrieval-centric generation in developing safer, more interpretable, and responsible AI systems
 - Optimizing the efficiency of separating context interpretation and knowledge memorization within retrieval-centric generation architecture
-- Improving prompt engineering techniques for Retrieval-Centric Generation
+- Improving prompt engineering techniques for retrieval-centric generation
 - Implementing Chat AI for fully local and edge computing
 - Creating personalized AI assistants tailored to individual users